 Data Security and Access Controls

-Step-by-Step: Connecting QuickBooks to Your FP&A Platform
+Step-by-Step: Connecting QuickBooks to Parallel

 Pre-Integration Checklist

-Clean up your QuickBooks chart of accounts before connecting to avoid importing messy data.
+Clean up your QuickBooks Online chart of accounts before connecting to avoid importing messy data.
 Merge duplicate categories, reconcile all bank accounts for the current period, and verify that your opening cash balance matches your actual bank statements.

 Document your recurring expenses, revenue recognition policies, and payroll schedule.
 Identify the key business drivers you want to track, such as customer acquisition cost, monthly recurring revenue, and headcount growth, since these will become the foundation of your driver-based forecasting model.